valasek/timesheet/README.md

 Simple timesheet can be deployed using Docker (server image size 24.9 MB, DB image size 312 MB)

+# How to start

+- Update Application settings , Vacation settings and Warning limits to meet your needs
+- Use Backup & Restore to export demo data.
+Update csv files and import back your projects, rates, consultants and holidays.
+- You are good to go

 # Screenshots

 ![Home](screenshots/home.png?raw=true "Home")